The-Don-Himself/gremlin-ogm/README.md

 #### Tests

-Currently, I've not written any test suites but you can test the library by using a sample Twitter Graph that comes preconfigure with this library.
-Only the Graph Databases have been tested to work though
+Currently, I've not written any test suites but you can test the library by using a sample Twitter Graph that comes preconfigured with this library.
+Only the following Graph Databases have been tested to work though will test more when I get the time/resources

 - [x] Azure Cosmos DB
 - [x] JanusGraph on Compose